vdaas/vald/docs/user-guides/configuration.md

     name: vald
 ```

-When `RBAC` is not available in your environment or you would like to put some restrictions, please modify it and grant the permissions to the user executing the discoverer.
+When `RBAC` is unavailable in your environment, or you would like to put some restrictions, please modify it and grant the permissions to the user executing the discoverer.
-Each configuration file are following:
+Each configuration file is the following:

 - [clusterRole](https://github.com/vdaas/vald/blob/master/k8s/discoverer/clusterrole.yaml)
 - [clusterRoleBinding](https://github.com/vdaas/vald/blob/master/k8s/discoverer/clusterrolebinding.yaml)